JackieC2027/GoJimWebsite/README.md

 9. Once the deployment process is complete, you should be able to access your app using the provided Heroku domain or your custom domain if configured.

 ## Testing
-1. User Interface (UI) Testing
+User Interface (UI) Testing

+Manual Testing:

-Manual testing: Test the website manually by interacting with different features, forms, buttons, and links.
-Pay attention to responsiveness, layout, and usability across different devices and browsers.
+1. Perform manual testing by interacting with various features, forms, buttons, and links on the website.

+2. Pay close attention to responsiveness, layout, and usability across different devices and browsers.

+3. Test the website's functionality by simulating user actions and verifying the expected outcomes.

+4. Ensure that all UI elements are displaying correctly and that they align with the design specifications.

+5. Test different scenarios and edge cases to identify any issues or bugs.

+Automated Testing:

-Automated testing: Use tools like Selenium to automate UI testing.
-Write test scripts to simulate user actions and verify expected outcomes.
+1. Utilize tools like Selenium to automate UI testing.

+2. Write test scripts that simulate user actions, such as clicking buttons, filling out forms, and navigating through the website.

+3. Verify expected outcomes and compare them to the actual results.

+4. Automate repetitive tasks and run tests across different browsers and devices.

+5. Use assertions to check if the UI elements are present, visible, and have the expected properties.

+6. Capture screenshots or videos during automated tests for further analysis and debugging.

-2. Integration testing:
+Integration Testing:

-- Checking the integration between front-end and back-end components
+1. Testing the communication and data exchange between the front-end and back-end systems.

-- Testing database connections and data retrieval
+2. Verifying that APIs or service endpoints are correctly integrated and respond appropriately.

+3. Checking the data flow between different components and modules.

+4. Testing the interaction with databases by performing queries, inserts, updates, and deletions.

+5. Validating the accuracy and integrity of retrieved data from the database.

+6. Verifying error handling and exception scenarios during integration.

+7. Ensuring that the system components work together seamlessly and produce the expected results.